Learning and Tutoring Center is Online

 We Are Here To Help

-We have a CRLA-certified Learning and Tutoring Center located on each of Perimeter College’s five campuses where we provide academic support in mathematics, reading, writing, science, and more.
-In addition to our face-to-face tutoring services, we provide a variety of other services and resources to accommodate student needs.
+The CRLA-certified Learning and Tutoring Center provides academic support in mathematics, reading, writing, science, and more.
+We provide a variety of services and resources to accommodate student needs.

 Please visit or contact us if you: